I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 could mount the plate to.
 So, the Assembly you see is actually mounted upside down in the car.
 I installed

 I made the cable attachment point out of a brass bolt.
-I drilled a hold through the head to accept the cable.
+I drilled a hole through the head to accept the cable.

-I then drilled and tapped a another hold about 60 degrees on an adjacent face on the hex head.
+I then drilled and tapped a another hole about 60 degrees on an adjacent face on the hex head.
 I put a set Screw in this

 hole to lock the cable.
 I think it was not turning freely as the level arm moved and broke the cable.
 I ordered

 a new cable and will try again.
 If this does not work, I have a few days down the drain in this assembly.